mstksg/inCode/copy/entries/first.md

 small holes in knowledge that happen to slip through and can sometimes only be found with the perfect google search.
 Second to share a bit of my discoveries along my journeys in development and any relevant insights from my studies that may be useful to others.
-Third to maybe shine some light on greater themes that I have noticed when looking back on things.
+Third, to share any mature open source projects I'm working on that may be of use to the world.
+And forth, to maybe shine some light on greater themes that I have noticed when looking back on things.

 It's also been said that blogs are a good way for someone to help themselves organize their thoughts and kind of put them all together.
 Maybe if I log my